fedorchaklm/cw_backend/README.md

-# NodeJS Api clinic application
+# NodeJS API clinic application

+You can find how to work with API clinic into SWAGGER

 Available *mode* options: